-- Increased dependency on security deposits as the trading limit is reduced, in turn requiring market participants to more closely manage their outstandings, than with the standard MCL. - Widespread adoption of the reduced MCL option was possibly adding further uncertainty regarding the level of prudential cover applied in the NEM. - Independent studies showed that application of the reduced MCL mechanism resulted in reduction of the NEM prudential quality.
+- Increased dependency on security deposits as the trading limit is reduced, in turn requiring market participants to more closely manage their outstandings, than with the standard MCL. - Widespread adoption of the reduced MCL option was possibly adding further uncertainty regarding the level of prudential cover applied in the NEM. - Independent studies showed that application of the reduced MCL mechanism reduced NEM prudential quality.

-The concept of RMCL does not exist in the new Framework.
-However, this has not resulted in an increase in the overall level of MCL, as shown in Section 2.2.2.
-Additionally the POE has decreased significantly from 4% to 2% and the number of security deposit applications has also decreased, reducing the administrative workload for AEMO and market participants.
+The concept of RMCL does not exist in the Framework.
+However, this has not resulted in an increase in the overall MCL level, as shown in Section 2.2.2.
+Also, the POE has decreased significantly from 4% to 2% and the number of security deposit applications has also decreased, reducing the administrative workload for AEMO and market participants.